Financial Planning

 What is BAH and who receives it?

 Basic Allowance for Housing (BAH) is a non-taxable monthly allowance paid to service members not living in government-provided quarters.
 Rates vary by duty-station ZIP code, paygrade, and dependency status.
-Active-duty members with permanent assignment in CONUS receive BAH; OCONUS members receive Overseas Housing Allowance (OHA) instead.
+Members permanently stationed in the United States — including Alaska and Hawaii — receive BAH; members stationed outside the U.S. receive Overseas Housing Allowance (OHA) instead.

 How is BAH calculated?